-BUL2241, Business Law 3 hrs., 3 crs.
+BUL2241, Business Law

 A survey course of the legal setting in which business operates.
 Emphasis on public and regulatory law and on social, political, and ethical aspects of legal issues in business.
 Areas covered include administrative law, antitrust law, contracts, torts, employment law, and related topics.
 (Check with your advisor about university transfer requirement.)